Hagia Sophia: Minarets

 The minarets were an Ottoman addition and not part of the original church's Byzantine design.
-They were built for notification of invitations for prayers (adhan) and announcements.
 Mehmed had built a wooden minaret over one of the half domes soon after Hagia Sophia's conversion from a cathedral to a mosque.
 This minaret does not exist today.
 One of the minarets (at southeast) was built from red brick and can be dated back from the reign of Mehmed or his successor Beyazıd II.
 The other three were built from white limestone and sandstone, of which the slender northeast column was erected by Bayezid II and the two identical, larger minarets to the west were erected by Selim II and designed by the famous Ottoman architect Mimar Sinan.
 Both are 60 metres in height, and their thick and massive patterns complete Hagia Sophia's main structure.
 Many ornaments and details were added to these minarets on repairs during the 15th, 16th, and 19th centuries, which reflect each period's characteristics and ideals.